-- Today, with approximately $3 billion in annual sales, the enterprise is privately owned.
-Our more than 10,000 employees (called Associates) worldwide are also part owners of the enterprise through the Associate stock plan.
+- Today, with more than $3 billion in annual revenues, the enterprise is privately owned.
+Our approximately 9,500 employees (called Associates) worldwide are also part owners of the enterprise through the Associate stock plan.
 Gore prefers this private ownership and believes this reinforces a key element of its culture to “take a long-term view” when assessing business situations.

 - Gore is one of the 200 largest privately held U.S. companies.

 - By using proprietary technologies with the versatile polymer polytetrafluoroethylene (PTFE), Gore has created numerous products for medical implants; fabric laminates; and cable, filtration, sealant, membrane, venting and fibre technologies for diverse industries.

 - Gore has been granted more than 2,000 patents worldwide in a wide range of fields, including electronics, medical devices and polymer processing.

 - More than 40 million innovative Gore medical devices have been implanted, saving and improving the quality of lives worldwide.

 - Gore has offices in more than 25 countries, with manufacturing operations in the U.S., Germany, the UK, China and Japan.